Stat184-Spring2025/Sec2_FP_BrandonBarber_OmkarDixit/README.md

-# Analysis of the Factors That Contribute to Succes in La Liga
+# Analysis of the Factors That Contribute to Success in La Liga

 This repo contains the data, and code for our report on Success in La Liga.
 Th report discusses which factors have a strong relationship with success in the league, comparing across years and factors.
 ## Overview